BCI-ECS-sapienza/Suicide-rate-visualization/README.md

     * On country selected, **Scatterplot** will be replaced by the **Line chart** that shows the Suicide radio over the years
     * On country selected, the other countries inside **Map** will reduce their opacity.
 We can select at most three countries
-    * On mouse over one country, the service shows a tooltip contains all the related information and the correspondent point on the **Scatterplot** is highlighted
+    * On mouse over one country, the service shows a tooltip contains all the related information
+    * On mouse over one country, the relative circle on **PCA chart** increases its size and gets a blue stroke
+    * On mouse over one country, the relative circle on **Scatterplot** increases its size and gets a blue stroke

-* **PCA**
+* **PCA chart**
+    * On mouse over one point, the relative country on **Map** becomes blue
+    * On mouse over one point, the relative circle on **Scatterplot** increases its size and gets a blue stroke

 *  **Sex bar chart** [ #suicides/100k population - sex ] (can select male or female)
     * On sex bar selection, **Age chart** will show only the related deaths